Signiant/azure-instance-auditor/README.md

 `docker run name_of_auditor  --cred-file CRED_FILE --verbose`

 output:\
-`Total number of VM in prod Azure environment: 19`
+`(if verbose vm will be listed by region follow by) Total number of VM in prod Azure environment: 19`